 R-Value: The Role of Thermal Resistance

 One of the most important considerations when comparing different types of insulation is R-value.
-R-value measures the thermal resistance of a material, or in other words, its ability to keep warm places warm and cold places cold.
+R-value measures the thermal performance or resistance of a material, or in other words, its ability to keep warm places warm and cold places cold.

 Materials with a higher R-value will more effectively insulate your home, helping you keep a more regulated temperature indoors and a lower energy bill.